What is employee financial wellness?

-- Costs – you’ll need to have sufficient capital to offer loans and financial wellness solutions, although certain non-profit organisations, financial institutions and brokers may offer free resources
+- Costs – you’ll need to have sufficient capital to offer loans and financial wellness solutions, although certain non-profit organizations, financial institutions and brokers may offer free resources

 - Leadership buy-in – Management will need to see evidence of an ROI for any proposed financial wellness program

-- Quantifying results – you’ll need to set up financial wellness solutions to gather data, analyse it and present it in an engaging visual way so that you can take action
+- Quantifying results – you’ll need to set up financial wellness solutions to gather data, analyze it and present it in an engaging visual way so that you can take action

 - Opt-ins: Not everybody will need to, or want to, take part in employee financial wellness programs, so it’s best to offer the programs as optional, for those who need them most.